VictorTagayun/STM32_SPI-Master-RX-DMA_SingleBoard/README.md

 ## Purpose of Project

 2 SPI channels will communicate with each other on a single STM32 MCU.
-One is master and the other is slave.
+One is master receive and the other is slave transmit.
 Both SPI will be connected/wired together and will operate via DMA.
 As the project progresses, the slave SPI will be simulated as a PDM microphone and will have predefined PDM data.

 This is prelude to PDM microphone or any PDM analog IC that can be interfaced with SPI. https://github.com/VictorTagayun/STM32_PDM-to-PCM-Processing